PPSR Update: Leases & Bailments

-The Personal Property Securities Amendment (Deregulatory Measures) Act 2015 (Cth) (Deregulatory Measures Act) will soon come into effect as an amendment to the Personal Property Securities Act 2009 (Cth) (PPSA).
+The Personal Property Securities Amendment (Deregulatory Measures) Act 2015 (Cth) (Deregulatory Measures Act) is an amendment to the Personal Property Securities Act 2009 (Cth) (PPSA).

 - PPS policies and practices, to ensure that they are not making unnecessary registrations following the commencement of the new rules; and

-Please speak with one of our experienced practitioners should you require our assistance in reviewing and amending your business’ current conditions of hiring and PPS policies.
+Contact us at Bambrick Legal today if you require assistance with reviewing and amending your business’ current conditions of hiring and PPSR (PPS) policies: